Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

     * (optional) `parametric_sweep` is a parameter sweep task factory.
 This has multiple modes of task generation,and only one may be specified.
       * (optional) `product` is a potentially nested parameter generator.
-        If one set of `start`, `stop`, `step` properties are specified, then a simple range of values is generated.
+        If one set of `start` (inclusive), `stop` (exclusive), `step` properties are specified, then a simple range of values are generated.
         In the example above, the integers 0 to 9 are provided as arguments to the `command` property.
 If another set of `start`, `stop`, `step` properties are specified, then these are nested within the prior set.
       * (optional) `combinations` generates `length` subsequences of parameters from the `iterable`.
 Combinations are emitted in lexicographic sort order.